Monarene/s3-remote-state-tf/README.md

-    ├── global                                # contains globally used resources like S3 and DynamoDB config files │   ├── s3
+    ├── global                                # contains global resources like S3 and DynamoDB config files │   ├── s3
-    │   │   ├── main.tf                       # contains the terraform configuration to define the  S3 and DynamoDB
+    │   │   ├── main.tf                       # contains the terraform configuration to define the S3 and DynamoDB configuration
-    │   │   ├── outputs.tf                    # contains the outputs from the terraform configuration
+    │   │   ├── outputs.tf                    # contains outputs from the terraform configuration
-    │   │   ├── variables.tf                  # contains the variables used to writing the configuration
+    │   │   ├── variables.tf                  # contains variables used in writing the configuration
     |
     ├── stage                                #  contains files for the staging webserver environment │   ├── web-server
-    │   │   ├── main.tf                       # contains the terraform configuration for ec2 instance
+    │   │   ├── main.tf                       # contains the terraform configuration for the ec2 instance
-    │   │   ├── outputs.tf                    # contains the outputs from the terraform configuration
+    │   │   ├── outputs.tf                    # contains outputs from the terraform configuration
-    │   │   ├── variables.tf                  # contains the variables used to writing the configuration
+    │   │   ├── variables.tf                  # contains the variables used in writing the configuration